Remembrance Day

 • Remembrance Assemblies for all ages.

-• Resources to explore Remembrance through stories, art, music, original photographs and film, including Book Club resources for KS2 and KS3.
+• Lesson plans, short activities and whole school projects to explore Remembrance through poetry and story, art, music, original photographs and film, including Book Club resources for KS2 and KS3.

 • Sounds of Remembrance project – a whole school primary project to create an audio time capsule that records the ways people in the community take part in Remembrance.